zowe/jupyter-app/README.md

 SPDX-License-Identifier: EPL-2.0

-Copyright Contributors to the Zowe Project.# Installation Guide to the Zoe Jupyter App
+Copyright Contributors to the Zowe Project.

+# Installation Guide to the Zoe Jupyter App

-This jupyter app supports either jupyter lab or jupyter notebook for use in the zLUX MVD.
+This jupyter app supports either jupyter lab or jupyter notebook for use in the Zowe Desktop.
 To install this app first untar the *jupytar.tar.gz* file using **tar -xzf jupytar.tar.gz** .